lukasdula/project-01-packet-tracer-cafe-network-infrastructure/en/05-nat-and-pat.md

 # 5.4 – Summary

 In this chapter we successfully configured NAT and PAT on Router R1, letting all internal devices use a single public IP to reach the internet.
 We marked outside/inside interfaces, created a translation ACL, enabled overload, and verified operation with pings and diagnostic commands.
 With NAT/PAT confirmed, the network is ready for the next steps of the project (DNS and WIFI).

+Continue to the next chapter: [Internet and DNS](06-internet-and-dns.md)